Aberdeen: Rugby

-Rugby League

 Aberdeen Warriors rugby league team play in the Rugby League Conference Division One.
 The Warriors also run Under 15's and 17's teams.
 Aberdeen Grammar School won the Saltire Schools Cup in 2011.

 Golf

 The Royal Aberdeen Golf Club, founded in 1780 is the sixth oldest golf club in the world, and hosted the Senior British Open in 2005, and the amateur team event the Walker Cup in 2011.
 Royal Aberdeen also hosted the Scottish Open in 2014, won by Justin Rose.
 The club has a second course, and there are public golf courses at Auchmill, Balnagask, Hazlehead and King's Links.

 There are new courses planned for the area, including world-class facilities with major financial backing, the city and shire are set to become important in golf tourism.
 In Summer 2012, Donald Trump opened a new state of the art golf course at Menie, just north of the city, as the Trump International Golf Links, Scotland.